CodeFluent vs Cursor

 - Who is it best for?

-- It's best for individual developers and small teams.
+- It is best for individual developers and small teams focused on code quality.

 - What is this tool?